isaacmabueno/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-An unbeatable tic-tac-toe board built in Ruby for 8th Light
+An unbeatable Tic-Tac-Toe board built in Ruby for 8th Light